 - scientific writing

 Our MBiol Marine Biology course is being introduced in 2015-16, so it is new, however integrated masters courses in biological sciences are academically and commercially recognized routes to professional careers, which are supported by the undergraduate student loan scheme.

 We have some of the best facilities in the UK and with access to the marine environment and our research vessel only metres away it is a fantastic place to do marine biology.

 Robert Mansergh, BSc (Hons) Marine Biology student 2013

 - UCAS Course Code:

-120 points to include 3 A levels, or equivalent, with 40 points from A level Biology.
-See full entry requirements
+136 points from 3 A levels, or equivalent, to include A level Biology at grade A. See full entry requirements

 We accept UCAS points from other qualifications.
 See full details and English Language qualifications

 UK/EU/Channel Islands and Isle of Man students